jackfranklin/javascriptplayground.com/_posts/2014-11-10-js-modules-jspm-systemjs.md

 ok   Install complete
 ```

 Don't worry that a lot of extra files got downloaded - these are dependencies that jspm has in order to install npm modules correctly.
+Notice how we install LoDash with the command `jspm install lodash=npm:lodash`.
+This gets jspm to install LoDash from npm, but then set up a mapping so we can require it as `lodash`, rather than the slightly more verbose `npm:lodash`, which gets tiring to type very quickly.

 Now head into `app.js` and load in LoDash.